Substra/substra-backend/README.md

 - Stop all your services and containers.
 - Rerun `recreate_db.sh` and `clean_media.sh` scripts.
 - Run the django migrations.
-- Launch your substra-network.
+- Relaunch your substra-network.
 - Get the credentials with `python substrabac/get_conf_from_network.py`
-- Run the owkin and chunantes servers
+- Run the owkin and chunantes substrabac servers.
-- Run celery beat and celery owkin and chu-nantes
+- Run celery beat and celery owkin and chu-nantes.
-- Run the `populate.py` python scripts
+- Run the `populate.py` python script.

 ###### With fixtures